Welcome to the teachers’ guide to the Tennessee History for Kids booklet Around the World.

 Click on it and see if it makes you want to go there.

-Click on the image below to see the page 34 map and here for a pdf of the blank map of the Mid-Atlantic states.
+Click on the image on the right to see the page 34 map and here for a pdf of the blank map of the Mid-Atlantic states.

-The picture of the bridge is a different photo of the New River Gorge Bridge, shown on page 33.
+On the left is a different photo of the New River Gorge Bridge, shown on page 33.
 This bridge, one of the highest in the United States, was featured on the West Virginia quarter in 2005.

-Click on the image to see the page 39 map, and click here to see a pdf of the blank map on page 40.
+Click on the image on the right to see the page 39 map, and click here to see a pdf of the blank map on page 40.

-Click here for a pdf of the blank map of the Southeastern states.
+Click on the image on the left to see the page 42 map and here for a pdf of the blank map of the Southeastern states.

 One of the more unusual places in the Southeast is the Everglades, the largest remaining subtropical wilderness in the United States.
 The best place to see this place is at the Everglades National Park, and the best way to see it is by boat.
-In this picture you can see what parts of the Everglades look like.
+On the left you can see what parts of the Everglades look like.

-Click on the image of the map to see the page 47 map and here for a pdf of the blank map of the Mountains and Plains states.
+Click on the image on the right to see the page 47 map and here for a pdf of the blank map of the Mountains and Plains states.

-Click on the image of the map to see the page 51 map, and click here to see a pdf of the blank map on page 52.
+Click on the image on the right to see the page 51 map, and click here to see a pdf of the blank map on page 52.

 I actually took the photograph of Cape Flattery, shown on page 49.
 Look this up on a map to see where this is.
 It is the furthest northwest point in the mainland USA!
 I have to tell you, it is one of the most beautiful places I’ve ever been, and I practically had the whole place to myself when I was there.

-Click on the picture to see another photo I took there.
+Click on the image to the left to see another photo I took there.

 Third grade students have a lot to learn, and third grade teachers have a lot to cover.
 I wonder if one way to help students learn all these states and all these countries is to use jigsaw puzzles.
 Here are a couple of boys learning about the geography of a continent using jigsaw puzzles.

-The satellite image is of South America.
-Click on it to make it large.
-This satellite image are incredibly instructional because you can see the Amazon rainforest, the Atacama Desert, and the snow-covered mountains that lie near the border between Argentina and Chile.
+To the left you will see a satellite image of South America.
+These are incredibly instructional because you can see the Amazon rainforest, the Atacama Desert, and the snow-covered mountains that lie near the border between Argentina and Chile.
 In the Southern Hemisphere, the temperature gets colder as you get further South, which may be obvious to us but it might not be obvious to third graders.

-Click on the image of the map to see a larger version of the map on page 62.
+Click on the image to right to see a larger version of the map on page 62.

 If you have traveled to Germany, you probably know that the castle on page 58 is Neuschwanstein Castle.
 Students may recognize this castle from the movie Chitty Chitty Bang Bang (or do they not watch that movie anymore?).

 Every child in America should see this photo.
-Click on it to show your students.
+Click on it, to the right, to show your students.
+Notice the way the children are dressed; the expressions on their faces; and notice that one of them is carrying a doll.

 You may notice that I’ve spelled savanna one way here and another in the early editions of the booklet.
 Which one is correct?
 Well, both of them, actually.
 It is becoming more common now to spell the word without the “h,” but British spelling still calls for the “h”.
 (Apparently, I was late in getting the memo.)

-You can click on the image to enlarge the satellite image of Australia.
+Click on the image to the right to see the satellite image of Australia.

 Page 80 features a wonderful photo of someone scuba diving along the Great Barrier Reef.
 I’m sorry to report that the Great Barrier Reef is seriously endangered.
 If you look this up on the internet, you will find many articles about this.

 Finally, on page 96 is a photo of the dog fence in Australia.
-Click on this image (below) to see a larger version of this photo, which will allow you to read the sign.
+Click on this image to the left to see a larger version of this photo, which will allow you to read the sign.
 And you thought we were making it up!

 Many of the inhabitants of Antarctica are scientists who have websites which are easy to find.
 If you look for some of them you will find wonderful photos from there.